twisty/PossiblySmartThings/README.md

 ## [Outside light](https://github.com/twisty/PossiblySmartThings/blob/master/smartapps/twisty/outside-light.src/)

-A SmartApp that temporarily switches things on (like light bulbs) when any specified presence sensor arrives.
+This SmartApp temporarily switches things on (like light bulbs) when any specified presence sensor arrives.

 If a bulb was already on, it's brightness is set to 100%.